daus89/cloud-resume-challenge/Kubenertes Challenge/README.md

 # Step 3
-# Deploy Your Website to Kubernetes
+# Deploy Your Website to Kubernetes and Expose to Public Via LoadBalance
 Kubernetes Deployment: Create a website-deployment.yaml defining a Deployment that uses the Docker image created in Step 1A.
 Ensure the Deployment specifies the necessary environment variables and mounts for the database connection.
 Outcome: The e-commerce web application is running on Kubernetes, with pods managed by the Deployment.